lcolladotor/derfinderExample/thout/README.md

 # runth.sh

-This shell script runs `TopHat` on the single-end files.
+This shell script runs `S TopHat` on the single-end files.
 It creates several hidden shell scripts that are then submitted to the cluster.

 # runth_paired.sh